 Patios, decks, hot tubs, saunas or other site-placed equipment or improvements shall be fully within the Building Envelope.
 Such equipment shall be screened from view of adjacent properties by approved screening methods.
 Placement of such equipment or improvements and screening devices shall be approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board prior to installation.

-Water and Sanitation: Each structure designed for occupancy or use by human beings shall connect with water and sanitation facilities made available by Upper Eagle Valley Water Sanitation District the Eagle River Water and Sanitation District or any other similar governmental or quasi-governmental entity.
+Water and Sanitation: Each structure designed for occupancy or use by human beings shall connect with water and sanitation facilities made available by the Eagle River Water and Sanitation District or any other similar governmental or quasi-governmental entity.
 No private wells shall be used as a source of water for human consumption or irrigation.

 Electrical and telephone Service: All electrical and telephone service to the Lots will be placed underground.